dizys/pl-homework-1/scripts/README.md

 executable binary file for the TinyBasic parser at the path `<NET_ID>_dist/bin/tinybasic`.

-## 4. Limitations for the translator
+## 4. Limitations of the translator

 ### 4.1 Actions are ignored